 Without leaving Punta Gorda, there are still some things we can do while maintaining social distancing.
 Normally, we spend the Saturday morning of the Memorial Day weekend with other volunteers from Flags For Fallen Vets, placing flags at each grave marker in Sarasota National Cemetery.
 This year we honored veterans by visiting the Vietnam Wall of Southwest Florida in Punta Gorda.
 It’s a 50% replica of the original wall in Washington including granite from the same source, following the same slope, and honoring every one of the 58,000 men and women who gave their lives or remain missing during this war from 1959 – 1975.
 Thank you veterans for your service!

 As you may have read in the “Just When You Thought It Was Safe To Go Back In The Water” blog entry, we are not traveling yet, and don’t really have any plans to, for the foreseeable future.
 It’s just killing me to be parked and not on the dream trip we had planned for this Summer, but in our opinion, this the safe and smart alternative.
 So, as our summer vacation alternative, we have moved our site from the perimeter to water’s edge.
 It is beautiful to wake up and have the lake right there in the morning, and reflecting the sunset at the end of the day.
 We move back (to our perfectly normal and more affordable) to our original site come November 1st.
-Photo by Kathryn
+Photo 3 is by Kathryn